 Q: What is the public sector?

 The public sector contains all government bodies, and all bodies which are controlled by government.
-This includes publicly controlled businesses, such as Scottish Water or the Bank of England.
-Following recent decisions by the ONS, housing associations are now included in the public sector.
-In GERS, the Scottish Government, Scottish Local Authorities, and the public corporations they control, such as Scottish Water and Scottish housing associations, are all considered to be Scottish bodies.
+This includes publicly controlled businesses, such as Scottish Water and the Bank of England.
+Scottish housing associations are included in the public sector in the years covered by GERS, although English housing associations were reclassified to the private sector in November 2017.
+In GERS, the Scottish Government, Scottish Local Authorities, and the public corporations they control, such as Scottish Water and Scottish housing associations, are all considered to be Scottish public sector bodies.
 All other UK public sector bodies are described as ‘Other UK Government bodies’.

 Q: Who produces GERS?